prabhasp/formhub.R/demo/RemoveOutliers.md

 ```

 There are two ways to do the save.
 If you want all the form information preserved (and maybe the ability to run functions like `replaceHeaderNamesWithLabels` in the future, you can save the formhubData object as is, in an `.Rdata` file.
 Only R will be able to read this file.
-If you need a widely usable file, then use `as.data.frame`, and save the data frame, for example as a csv.
+If you need a widely usable file, then use `data.frame`, and save the data frame, for example as a csv.

 Option 1: